SciViews/sciviewsk/README.md

-# sciviewsk
+# SciViews-K

-SciViews-K is an addons to integrate R and the R language in Komodo Edit/IDE
+SciViews-K is an addons to integrate R and the R language in Komodo Edit/IDE.